mgkahn/n6293_ui/README.md

 - Uses Docker-managed volume, named ui_vol, the persist any configurations and files from ${HOME} directory.
 - Created Desktop folder named "Transfer_Station" that links to host Desktop folder with same name.
 Used to move files in/out of image.
 Mostly used by PDF printer for access to "printed" files
 - Communicates with Firebird DBMS server via docker-compose network called n6293_net via FB standard port 3050
-- HTML 5 GUI is accessed on host via `http://localhost:6080`.
-VNC client can also access same desktop via port `5900`.
+- HTML 5 GUI is accessed on host via `http://localhost:6080`
+- We have removed VNC client via port `5900` due to interference with Apple Remote Desktop.
 - Software added for NURS6293:
   - DBSchema.
 CURL pulls version 9.1.0 (DBSURL in Dockerfile)
     - Replaces X64-specific javafx jars with AARCH64 jars in /opt/DbSchema/lib/